Vet bill of health – Your breeder should be able to provide this for you.

 Soft travel carrier – Puppy should be able to sit, turn, and lay comfortably.
 The case will also have to fit under the seat, just like carry on luggage.

-Harness/collar & leash that fit your puppy – We would recommend having the breeder help you with this or ensuring time to stop at a pet store on the way.
+Harness/collar & leash that fit your puppy – I would recommend having the breeder help you with this or ensuring time to stop at a pet store on the way.
 We over estimated how big she would be end ended up having to get a new harness en route.

 Collapsable food/water bowl – Ensure your puppy is staying hydrated but do not allow open access to water to avoid any accidents on the flight.